gitkraken/gitkraken-client-docs/gitkraken-client/github-gitkraken-client.md

 - Milestones
 - Labels

 From the upper right of the Pull Request view, you may click the <button class='button button--primary button--ui button--nolink'><span style='color:#141422;'>View file changes</span></button> button to review the affected files for this pull request.
-Note, code review and code comment are not currently available from within GitKraken Client.
+Note, code review and code comment are not currently available from within GitKraken Desktop.

 <img src='/wp-content/uploads//view-changes.png' srcset='/wp-content/uploads//view-changes@2x.png' class='img-bordered img-responsive center'>